nicholasbard/teknonaturalist/3_Running_teknonaturalist/Running_teknonaturalist_with_Snakemake_Overview.md

 cd $PATH/teknonaturalist
 ```

-3. Activate conda or mamba environment (see teknonaturalist_Basic_Setup.txt and README for instructions on Conda/Mamba environments and Snakemake):
+3. If necessary, activate conda or mamba environment.
+This should not be necessary if using Docker container.
 ```
 conda activate teknonaturalist
 #or